MuhammadMajiid/UART/README.md

 **Notes:**

-*   This method can discover a one-bit error, if two bits flipped concurrently the packet will be considered as correct packet.
+*   This method can discover a one-bit error, if two bits are flipped concurrently the packet will be considered the correct packet.
-*   The default case that there is no parity bit.
+*   The default case is that there is no parity bit.

 *   Design module *[Parity.v](https://github.com/MuhammadMajiid/UART/blob/main/Code/UART-Tx/Parity.v)*
 *   Test bench *[ParityTest.v](https://github.com/MuhammadMajiid/UART/blob/main/Code/UART-Tx/ParityTest.v)*